bergesinstitute/grafmethodenglish/book-3-unit-8.md

 Example: *Tomorrow it will be sunny in the morning.
 The temperature will be 75°F.
 In the afternoon, it's going to rain.
 On Wednesday, it will be cold and windy...*

+## 6. Reading comprehension (comentario de texto)

+### The Tell-Tale Heart (adapted from Edgar Allan Poe, 1843)

+It is true — I am very nervous.
+I have always been very nervous.
+But why do you say that I am mad?[1]
+Listen to my story, and you will see that I am not mad.

+I loved the old man.
+He had never done anything bad to me.
+But he had a pale[2] blue eye, like the eye of a dead bird.
+Every time he looked at me with that eye, my blood[3] went cold.
+And so, very slowly, I decided to kill[4] the old man, so that the eye would never look at me again.

+Every night, for seven nights, I opened his door very slowly, very carefully, at midnight.
+I put my head inside the room and watched him sleep.
+But the eye was always closed, and it was not the old man that bothered[5] me — it was the eye.
+So I did not do anything.

+On the eighth[6] night, I was more careful than ever.
+I opened the door very slowly.
+But my thumb[7] slipped[8] on the door, and the old man sat up in bed.
+"Who is there?" he shouted.[9]

+I waited in silence[10] for a long time.
+Then I heard a sound — a low,[11] quick sound, like a watch inside a box.
+It was the old man's heart.[12]
+It was beating[13] faster and faster and faster.

+The sound grew[14] louder.[15]
+I was afraid that a neighbor would hear it.
+The moment had come.
+I ran into the room and killed him.
+Then I pulled up[16] three boards[17] from the floor, and I hid the body under them.
+I put the boards back carefully.
+There was no blood, no mark,[18] nothing.
+I smiled.
+No one would ever find him.

+At four in the morning, someone knocked on the door.
+Three police officers[19] were standing outside.
+A neighbor had heard a shout[20] in the night.

+I invited them in.
+I was calm.[21]
+I told them the shout was mine — a bad dream, nothing more.
+I took them through[22] the house.
+Everything was in order.[23]
+I brought chairs and invited them to sit in the old man's room — right above[24] the place where the body was hidden.

+The officers smiled.
+They believed me.
+We talked for a long time.

+But then I heard a sound.
+A low, quick sound.
+The heart.
+The dead man's heart.

+It grew louder.
+And louder.
+Why could the officers not hear it?
+I talked faster.
+I moved my chair.
+I talked louder.
+But the sound continued.
+It was louder than everything.
+Louder than my voice.
+Louder than the world.

+I could not take it[25] anymore.

+"Stop!"
+I shouted.
+"I did it!
+I killed him!
+Pull up the boards!
+Here — here! — it is the beating of his horrible[26] heart!"

+[1] mad [mæd] - loco

+[2] pale [peɪl] - pálido

+[3] blood [blʌd] - sangre

+[4] kill [kɪl] - matar

+[5] bother ['bɑðər] - molestar

+[6] eighth [eɪtθ] - octavo

+[7] thumb [θʌm] - pulgar

+[8] slip [slɪp] - resbalar

+[9] shout [ʃaʊt] - gritar

+[10] silence ['saɪləns] - silencio

+[11] low [loʊ] - bajo (sonido)

+[12] heart [hɑrt] - corazón

+[13] beat [bi:t] - latir

+[14] grow [groʊ] - crecer / hacerse (más fuerte)

+[15] loud [laʊd] - fuerte (sonido)

+[16] pull up - levantar / arrancar

+[17] boards [bɔrdz] - tablas

+[18] mark [mɑrk] - marca

+[19] police officers [pə'li:s 'ɔfɪsərz] - agentes de policía

+[20] shout [ʃaʊt] - grito

+[21] calm [kɑm] - tranquilo

+[22] through [θru:] - a través de

+[23] in order - en orden

+[24] above [ə'bʌv] - encima de

+[25] take it - soportarlo / aguantarlo

+[26] horrible ['hɔrəbəl] - horrible

+### Questions (preguntas)

+1. Why did the narrator want to kill the old man?
+2. What did the narrator do every night for seven nights?
+3. Where did the narrator hide the body?
+4. Why did the police come to the house?
+5. What sound did the narrator hear while talking to the police?
+6. Do you think the narrator really heard the heart, or was it his imagination [ɪmædʒɪ'neɪʃən]?